fix8mt/conjure_enum/README.md

 Compilation times increase with the number of enums that use `conjure_enum` in any compilation unit.
 1. For a simple project with few enums, there is probably no need to set any limits.
 1. Where the enum is defined elsewhere (say if you are using `std::errc`) then use `enum_range` or one of the convenience macros
+1. Where the enum is unscoped then use `enum_range` or one of the convenience macros
 1. Where you have defined the enum yourself and it is a scoped enum, use `T::ce_first` and `T::ce_last`, or 2.

 ## b) Choosing the minimal build